Testing $n_s=1$ in light of the latest ACT and SPT data: Introduction

 It is usually thought that new physics beyond $\Lambda$CDM did not have a significant impact on $n_s$ ($n_s\simeq 0.96-0.975$ dependent of different CMB and BAO datasets), however, the injection of EDE before the recombination completely altered this cognition.
 It has been found that in corresponding scenario $n_s$ positively correlates with $H_0$, and scales as \cite{Ye:2021nej}:

 which suggests that $n_s$ must significantly shift towards $n_s=1$ in such $\Lambda$CDM+EDE models\footnote{The possibilities of $n_s=1$ in different cases have been also investigated in Refs.\cite{DiValentino:2018zjj,Giare:2022rvg,Calderon:2023obf}.}.
 As a result, complete EDE solutions of the Hubble tension seem to be pointing to a scale-invariant HZ spectrum, i.e.$n_s= 1$, for $H_0\simeq 73$km/s/Mpc \cite{Ye:2020btb,Jiang:2022uyg,Jiang:2022qlj,Wang:2024dka,Wang:2024tjd}.
 This finding is also consistent with Planck-independent CMB data \cite{Jiang:2022uyg,Smith:2022hwi,Peng:2023bik}, including earlier Atacama Cosmology Telescope (ACT) \cite{ACT:2020gnv} and South Pole Telescope (SPT) \cite{SPT-3G:2021eoc,SPT-3G:2022hvq} data.
+See also \cite{Forconi:2025zzu} for a recent work that analyzes different extensions with the HZ spectrum.

 Recently, both ACT and SPT have released their new data \cite{ACT:2025fju,ACT:2025tim,SPT-3G:2025bzu}, which are the most precise measurements of small-scale CMB polarization to date.
 Their combination with Planck data yields the tightest CMB constraints, showing no evidence for physics beyond $\Lambda$CDM.
 It is therefore timely and crucial to revisit the scale relation (\ref{eq:deltans}) and the implications of EDE models for $n_s$ in light of latest ACT and SPT data, see \cite{Poulin:2025nfb,SPT-3G:2025vyw} for recent works on axion-like EDE.